3 Days in Seattle (Itinerary and Unique Things to Do)

 3 DAYS IN SEATTLE ITINERARY CONTENTS

 If you decide to visit this incredible city in the Pacific Northwest of the USA, one thing is for sure – you will never regret that decision.

-Seattle is everything a modern city should be: open, inviting and very diverse.
-However, it also has loads of unique features, from its location which is surrounded by absolutely stunning nature to fantastic architecture.
+Seattle is everything a modern city should be: open, inviting, and very diverse.
+But it also has loads of unique features, from its location which is surrounded by absolutely stunning nature to fantastic architecture.
 In fact, some of the sights here are famous all over the world.

 To be more efficient and to experience the city to the fullest, you would do well to make plans ahead of time, and that’s exactly what this Seattle 3-day itinerary will help you with.
 Read on and see where you should go!